-Since Hagatña served as the seat of the Court of First Instance, the role of the forensic medical examiner had to be fulfilled by one of the professional doctors, either military or civilian, assigned to the Mariana Islands.
+Since Agaña served as the seat of the Court of First Instance, the role of the forensic medical examiner had to be fulfilled by one of the professional doctors, either military or civilian, assigned to the Mariana Islands.
 Therefore, when acting as a medical examiner, the doctor had to adhere to the methods and principles of the discipline, and they were subject to legal responsibilities.
 However, due to factors such as distance, limited budget, and scarcity of medical resources and personnel, the government officials, whether they were Spanish, Chamorro, or Filipino, faced severe challenges in conducting on-site investigations.

 The primary suspects in the murder were five convicts from the Presidio, Filipino prisoners who had been sent to the Mariana Islands to serve their sentences for various crimes ranging from resistance to authorities, to robbery, and murder.
 During their time in the Mariana Islands, the convicts were often employed in public works projects.
 Chamorro and other local farmers could and did hire these convicts by paying the colonial government a monthly fee of 2.5 pesos per individual.

-The revenue generated was used to offset the costs of maintaining the Presidio itself (Chacon, 1885).According to the law, the initial stages of criminal proceedings were overseen by the Gobernadorcillo, the town mayor.
-In the case of a murder, a judicial
+The revenue generated was used to offset the costs of maintaining the Presidio itself (Chacon, 1885).6

-&lt;sup>6 The amount of 25 pesetas per month per convict.
-That is equivalent to 2.5 pesos.
-In 1893 the law was updated with the issuance of the Royal Order on September 7th.
-This Order relieved the local municipal authorities from the responsibility of conducting proceedings in criminal cases.
-The details of this change can be found in Manuel Artigas' book, El Municipio Filipino, Volume I, 2nd Edition, published in Manila in 1895, 84, footnote.
-However, there are indications that in Guam town team was formed ex officio, consisting of individuals with jurisdictional responsibilities in the area where the crime occurred.
-In the absence of Hagatña's Gobernadorcillo, it fell to its Teniente Primero, First Deputy Mayor Manuel Aflagüe, to fulfill these duties on behalf of the highest municipal authority.
-Within the judicial team, the ultimate authority was not the Governor, but rather the Judge of First Instance, in this instance Joaquín Llácer y Martín, who during the early investigation acted as Coroner.
+According to the law, the initial stages of criminal proceedings were overseen by the Gobernadorcillo, the town mayor.
+In the case of a murder, a judicial team was formed ex officio, consisting of individuals with jurisdictional responsibilities in the area where the crime occurred.
+In the absence of Agaña's Gobernadorcillo, it fell to its Teniente Primero, First Deputy Mayor Manuel Aflagüe, to fulfill these duties on behalf of the highest municipal authority.
+Within the judicial team, the ultimate authority was not the Governor, but rather the Judge of First Instance, in this case Joaquín Llácer y Martín, who during the early investigation acted as Coroner.
 Only if a resident judge was unavailable would the Governor assume the role of Judge, as it was the customary practice in earlier times.
-Other members of the judicial team included the medical examiner, likely a military doctor, and two official local witnesses who would attest to the entire process.Aflagüe revealed that all five Filipino convicts-Simón Panday, Rufino Boncao, Mariano Benoligo, Manuel Ceñido, and Guillermo Jacome-were employed by the same person, a Chinese settler named Rosauro Ungpinco, the patriarch of today's eponymous Guam family.
-Earlier that morning, the Comandante of the Presidio had already reported that convict Rufino Boncao had confessed to the murder.
-However, Boncao claimed to have acted alone, while the other two suspects, Benoligo and Panday, denied their involvement in the crime.
-The other two, Ceñido and Jacome, went a step further asserting that they were not even present in To'to at the time of the incident.
+Other members of the judicial team included the medical examiner, likely a military doctor, and two official local witnesses who would attest to the entire process.

+Aflagüe revealed that all five Filipino convicts-Simón Panday, Rufino Boncao, Mariano Benoligo, Manuel Ceñido, and Guillermo Jacome-were employed by the same person, a Chinese settler named Rosauro Ungpinco, the patriarch of today's eponymous Guam family.8 Earlier that morning, the Comandante of the Presidio had already reported that convict Rufino Boncao had confessed to the murder.
+However, Boncao claimed to have acted alone, while the other two suspects,